datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

    $ datalad meta-extract -d . metalad_core | jq

-The extracted metadata can then either be saved into a file as before, or directly :term:`pipe`'d into :command:`meta-add`.
+The extracted metadata can then either be saved into a file as before, or directly :term:`pipe`'d into :dlcmd:`meta-add`.

 Creating your own extractor
 """""""""""""""""""""""""""